maxwell-gisborne/listdict/readme.md

 # listdict

-> Its better to have a small amount of data structures with a large amount of functions over them
+> It's better to have a small number of types with a large number of functions over them
-> then a large amount od data structures, each with only a few functions
+> then a large number of types, each with only a few functions
 >
 > Rich Hickey maybe?
-Parraphrased probably.
+Paraphrased probably.

 Pure Python utility functions for working with lists of dictionaries.